azl397985856/leetcode/thinkings/dynamic-programming.en.md

 !
 [State transition diagram] (https://tva1.sinaimg.cn/large/008eGmZEly1gpoaanln73j31ak0p0dpd.jpg )

 Then what kind of decision sequence should we make to make the result optimal?
 In other words, it is how each state should be selected to the next specific state and finally reach the target state.
-This is the problem of dynamic planning research.
+This is the problem of dynamic programming research.

 Each decision actually does not consider subsequent decisions, but only the previous state. \*\* From an image point of view, it is actually the short-sighted thinking of taking a step by step.
 Why can this kind of shortsightedness be used to solve the optimal solution?
 That's because：